 Veterinarian Jessi Farris Advances Her Career With a One-Year MBA from SLU

 It's not unusual for a student to change their mind about a major.
 But Jessi Farris knew from the start of her college career that she had a passion for caring for animals.
-After obtaining a B.S. in zoology/biology from the University of Evansville, Farris received her Doctorate of Veterinary Medicine in 2017 and recently earned an MBA from the Chaifetz School of Business at Saint Louis University.
+After obtaining a B.S. in zoology/biology from the University of Evansville, Farris received her Doctorate of Veterinary Medicine in 2017 and earned an MBA from the Chaifetz School of Business in 2019.

 "I had grown up surrounded by medicine, and veterinary medicine offered a variety of career paths centered around animal health which was very intriguing to me," Farris said.